junxit/us-congress-bills-113/bill.md

   >     - **(F)** The Secretary may adjust the percentages and amount specified in subparagraphs (A) through (C), respectively, in any auction if the Secretary determines the adjustment is necessary to—
   >       - **(i)** respond to market supply and demand and minimize market disruption; or
   >       - **(ii)** increase participation in helium auctions.
-  >     - **(G)** Notwithstanding any other provision of this subsection, for each fiscal year, the Secretary may not offer a total volume of crude helium for sale under this subsection that exceeds the lesser of—
-  >       - **(i)** the projected maximum total production capacity of the Federal Helium Reserve during that fiscal year; and
-  >       - **(ii)** the maximum refining capacity of persons connected by pipeline to the Federal Helium Reserve during that fiscal year.
+  >     - **(G)** The Secretary may conduct an auction no more frequently than once each fiscal year of an amount of helium equal to up to 10 percent of the volume of crude helium to be made available at auction during the following fiscal year.
+Such amount of crude helium shall be made available to any bidder, in accordance with the conditions set forth in paragraph (3).
+Notwithstanding paragraph (3)(C), for crude helium sold in such an auction the Secretary shall begin charging a storage fee under clause (i) of that paragraph beginning 1 year after the date of such auction, and shall begin charging increasing storage fees under clause (ii) of that paragraph beginning 270 days after beginning charging storage fees under clause (i) of that paragraph.
   >   - **(3)** *Auction conditions*
-  >     - **(A)** *Bidding method* The Secretary shall conduct each auction by sealed bid for predetermined volume lots, unless the Secretary determines that an alternative bidding method may result in more revenue to the Federal Government.
+  >     - **(A)** *Bidding method* The Secretary shall conduct each auction by sealed bid for predetermined volume lots, unless the Secretary determines that an alternative bidding method may result in more revenue to the Federal Government or may increase participation in the auction.
   >     - **(B)** *Bidder qualifications and limits* In carrying out an auction under subsection (b), the Secretary—
   >       - **(i)** may accept bids only from persons the Secretary determines are seeking to purchase helium for their own use, for refining, or for delivery to users; and
   >       - **(ii)** may not award to a person more than 30 percent of the total volume of crude helium offered in that auction, except that the Secretary may adjust such limitation based on the number of bidders in the auction.